awsdocs/amazon-eventbridge-user-guide/doc_source/eb-saas-furls.md

 1. Choose **Create stack**\.

-### Step 3: Create a GitHub webhook<a name="create-gh-webhook"></a>
+## Step 2: Create a GitHub webhook<a name="create-gh-webhook"></a>

-Finally, create the webhook on GitHub\.
-You’ll need the secret you created in step 1 and the Lambda function URL you created in step 2 to complete this step\.
+Next, create the webhook on GitHub\.
+You’ll need both the secure token and the Lambda function URL you created in step 2 to complete this step\.
 For more information, see [Creating webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks) in the GitHub documentation\.

 ## Set up a connection to a Stripe<a name="furls-connection-stripe"></a>